boto/s3transfer/ACCEPTANCE_TESTS.rst

 Extra Parameters
 ~~~~~~~~~~~~~~~~
-* [ ] Upload multipart and nonmultioart file with any of the following properties:
+* [ ] Upload multipart and nonmultipart file with any of the following properties:

   * [x] ACL's
   * [x] CacheControl